Venus Envy (webcomic): Spin-off and crossovers

-In 2004, Fraiser convinced Sherri Belmar write a spinoff science fiction webcomic titled Venus Ascending, with some of the same characters, like Zoë, Lisa, Larson, Chris/tine, and a new character (Kim Tim).
+In 2004, Fraiser convinced Sherri Belmar to write a spinoff science fiction webcomic titled Venus Ascending, with some of the same characters, like Zoë, Lisa, Larson, Chris/tine, and a new character (Kim Tim).
 Some reviews called it a "trans gag strip" which has a "loose storyline".

 In 2011, Frasier did a crossover with Evelyn Poor's webcomic, Trans Girl Diaries.

 In December 2015, Frasier contributed to a holiday illustration featuring Zoë alongside trans protagonists of Jessica Durling's 2punk4you (Jess & Seb), Jenn Dolari's Closetspace (Carrie & Allison), Jessica Udischas's Manic Pixie Nightmare Girls (Jesska), Sophie Labelle's Assigned Male (Stephie), and Jocelyn Samara DiDomenick's Rain (Rain).

 Reception

-Yes Homo said that in 2015, the webcomic made them "pretty dang excited", although saying that the webcomic is "pretty bad" but made them feel better about themselves, and rated the webcomic higher than Rain which the same reviewer gave an F, arguing that the comic is "capable of making a joke that isn’t based in transphobia" even as it "ran out of steam" toward the end of its run.
-The review said that the name of the webcomic is problematic, that it is aged, has "digs at" non-binary people, and mostly has White characters, but that it is better than "most mainstream portrayals of trans people in TV and film to this day."
-Their final verdict on the comic was not recommending the webcomic, calling the gender politics a "bit too antiquated" but said that you can read it if you are interested in knowing how far trans comics have come since 2005.
-In contrast, Laura Seabrook, in a review for Polare, called the comic "really important", praising Zoe as a well-rounded, believable character, accompanied by a consistent and well-done supporting cast.
+Laura Seabrook, in a review for Polare, called the comic "really important", praising Zoe as a well-rounded, believable character, accompanied by a consistent and well-done supporting cast.
 Seabrook differentiates Venus Envy it from Chris Hazleton's Misfile about a character who has to accept their gender transition.

 The comic was later cited as an inspiration by a trans woman, Alexandra Pitchford, who created a webcomic named Bitz, and by Evelyn Poor, who created Trans Girl Diaries.